Kentucky attorney general seeks to ban Breonna Taylor grand juror from discussing proceedings

 Mattingly texted Salyer and his colleague, Mike Kuzma, in January, asking if they could flag packages sent to Taylor’s address and adding that Louisville police’s “target” was Glover, Salyer said.

-Shively Police reached out to a postal inspector about Taylor’s address and were told, “No boxes there” — a message they passed on to Mattingly and other Louisville officers, Salyer said.
+Shively police reached out to a postal inspector about Taylor’s address and were told, “No boxes there” — a message they passed on to Mattingly and other Louisville officers, Salyer said.

 Then, on April 10, Salyer said, he got a text from Jaynes asking about packages for Glover at Taylor’s apartment.
 Salyer said he found the communication “odd.”